-Whether it’s a core company value, a check-in point during one-on-ones, or the reason behind establishing summer Fridays, countless companies promote “balance” as part of their company culture—yet, not enough employees actually get it.
+Whether it’s a core company value, a check-in point during one-on-ones, or the reason behind establishing summer Fridays, countless companies promote “balance” as part of their company culture—yet not enough of today’s workers actually get it.
 And while “balance” and “flexibility” are what come to mind first when thinking of work from home, many don’t quite recognize the plentiful, and very real, health benefits of working from home.

-The word “balance” has taken on buzzword tendencies, especially for growing teams.
-But truthfully, some of the things businesses do in order to create “balance” can be used to mask overworking, resulting in a whole host of issues for both employees and for the companies themselves.
+The word “balance” has taken on buzzword tendencies, especially for startups.
+But truthfully, some of the things businesses do in order to create “balance” can be used to mask overworking, resulting in a whole host of issues for both employees and employers.

-As more and more professionals start to expect the option to work remotely, or from home if they choose, it’s important that we keep up with the times and, more importantly, embrace the plentiful benefits.
+As more and more professionals start to expect the option to work remotely, it’s important that we keep up with the times.
+And, more importantly, start embracing the plentiful advantages.

 10 health benefits of working from home

 As more and more professionals not only want but expect the option to work remotely, it’s important that leadership keeps up with the times in order to attract and retain the best talent.
 And, more importantly, we need to start embracing the plentiful advantages.

 Although work is good for mental health, depression and anxiety have a significant economic impact.
 In fact, the approximated cost to the global economy is $1 trillion per year in lost productivity.

 While there are many contributors to an unhealthy workplace, one of the top reasons is, according to the World Health Organization, inflexible working hours.
 Say no more.

 Zestful is headquartered in Denver.
 And in Denver, traffic is bad.
 Driving in congested conditions alone can make even the most zen of employees stressed to the brim.